zetok/tox-neurological-warfare-bot/README.md

 To receive constant stream of spam, use command to trigger it.

-Currently supported by Lee commands are:
+Currently supported by bot commands are:

 ## Friend commands